-Cyclamen persicum is a small and compact flowering pot plant that may only last this flowering season or possibly next season, if proper care is given.
+Cyclamen Persicum is a small and compact flowering pot plant that may only last this flowering season or possibly next season if proper care is given.

-Bright colored blooms, attractive leaves and the ease of these plants blooming during winter time “makes them a popular choice”.
+Bright colored blooms, attractive leaves, and the ease of these plants blooming during winter time “makes them a popular choice”.

-The genus of cyclames “which are tuber plants” consists of over 20 species and many hybrids, but the persicum and hybrids of this species are the most popular grown indoors.
+The genus of cyclamens “which are tuber plants” consists of over 20 species and many hybrids, but the persicum and hybrids of this species are the most popular grown indoors.
 There are also dwarf sizes cultivated (like they are not small enough as they are!), which only grow up to 6 inches tall.

 Flowering and Dormancy Period

 Once the flowers die off and the leaves turn yellow and deteriorate, the plant becomes dormant and wants to rest during the summer period, so if you like “you can have a go at getting the plant to bloom next year.”
-Unlike other plants that grow at their best from spring – fall, the cyclamen does the opposite and grows from the end of fall – spring.
+Unlike other plants that grow at their best from spring – to fall, the cyclamen does the opposite and grows from the end of fall – to spring.

-Remove all the dying foliage once much of it has deteriorated and place the plant tuber in a pot with the top section of the tuber sitting above the soil, within a cool environment, without bright light.
+Remove all the dying foliage once much of it has deteriorated and place the plant tuber in a pot with the top section of the tuber sitting above the soil, within a relaxed environment, without bright light.
 Stop watering and feeding.
 You do not want the soil to become wet (wet will rot) and feeding stops because growth has stalled until next year.
-Once you see the first bit of growth, which should be from September – December, give them a thorough watering and begin normal care.
+Once you see the first bit of growth, which should be from September – December, give them a thorough watering and begin regular care.

-Level of care: If you grow cyclamens as annual pot plants and discard them after flowering you’ll find them easy to care for in cool conditions.
+If you grow cyclamens as annual pot plants and discard them after flowering you’ll find them easy to care for in cool conditions.
 Taking care of them during the dormant period to bloom the next season is the tricky part, which is why so many discard them.

-|Origin:||Middle East, Greek Islands and elsewhere.|
+|Origin:||Middle East, Greek Islands, and elsewhere.|

 |Names:||Cylamen, florist cyclamen (common). — C. Cyclamen (botanical/scientific).|